 Supported device types and versions

-Protocol supports communication via inputs/outputs of Raspberry PI and computers built on a RPI Compute Module.
+The protocol supports communication via inputs/outputs of Raspberry PI and computers built on an RPI Compute Module.
 Currently supported are:

-- Raspberry PI (version 2 and 3) based on pigpio library - communication via GPIO (General Purpose I/O) pins
+- Raspberry PI (version 2, 3, and 4) based on a pigpio library - communication via GPIO (General Purpose I/O) pins

 - Techbase NPE X500 M3 (DIN-mounted industrial computer built on RPI Compute Module 3 with industrial inputs and outputs)

 The communication was tested with Raspberry PI (version 3) and NPE X500-M3-MAX-3G.